Research activities in the speech therapy group of a kindergarten

 /Chinese proverb/

-To increase the efficiency of corrective work in a speech therapy lesson in kindergarten, along with other types of work, experimental games are used.
+To increase the effectiveness of correctional work in speech therapy classes in kindergarten, along with other types of work, experimental games are used.

 The child most fully and clearly perceives and remembers what was interesting to him.
-Psychologists have proven that classes learned without interest, not colored by their own positive attitude, emotions, do not become useful.
+Psychologists have proven that classes learned without interest, not colored by one’s own positive attitude and emotions, do not become useful.

-The child answers questions in the lesson, but this work does not affect his thoughts, does not arouse interest, he is passive.
+The child answers questions during class, but this work does not affect his thoughts, does not arouse interest, and he is passive.
 Of course, he learns something, but passive perception and assimilation cannot be the basis of solid knowledge.
-Children remember poorly, because learning does not capture them.
+Children remember poorly because learning does not captivate them.

-In speech therapy classes, children can not only learn something, but try, experiment on their own, gaining knowledge.
+In speech therapy classes, children can not just learn something, but try and experiment on their own, gaining knowledge.

-Learn by playing, experimenting!
+Learn by playing and experimenting!
 What is a game, an experiment?

-A game- this is a didactic and socially important type of activity, educating the ability to collectively respond, act collectively.
+A game is a didactic and socially important type of activity that fosters the ability to react collectively and act collectively.

-It is the game that allows each child to feel like a subject, to show and develop his personality.
+It is the game that allows each child to feel like a subject, to express and develop their personality.

 V.A.
 Sukhomlinsky wrote:

-“There are no people in the world more serious than children.
-While playing, they not only laugh, but also deeply worry, sometimes suffer.”
+“There are no more serious people in the world than children.
+While playing, they not only laugh, but also feel deeply and sometimes suffer.”

-And an experiment is “a trial, experience, an attempt to implement something”
+And an experiment is “a test, an experience, an attempt to accomplish something”

-Through games-experiments in speech therapy classes, the following tasks:
+Through experimental games in speech therapy classes, the following are implemented: tasks:

-1. expansion and deepening of information about the surrounding world, the formation of a system of ideas on this basis;
+1. expansion and deepening of information about the world around us, the formation on this basis of a system of ideas;

-2. the development of mental operations in children - analysis, synthesis, comparison, generalization;
+2. development of mental operations in children - analysis, synthesis, comparison, generalization;

 3. development of children's speech, teaching them the interrogative form of speech interaction;

-4. formation of the need for organizing cognitive communication with adults;
+4. formation of the need to organize cognitive communication with adults;

-5. development of abstract and logical thinking of children.
+5. development of abstract and logical thinking in children.

 Examples of experimental games

-I will give examples of experimental games used in speech therapy classes in a compensatory group for children with disabilities (speech disorder-OHP).
+I will give examples of experimental games used in speech therapy classes in a compensatory group for children with disabilities (speech impairment-OND).

-First of all, we try to connect the children's experimental activity with the lexical topic being studied.
+First of all, we try to connect children’s experimental activities with the lexical topic being studied.

-• There is a consolidation of the lexical and grammatical means of the language,
+• The lexical and grammatical means of the language are being consolidated,

 • Logical thinking.

-• And most importantly, children learn to ask questions, analyze, find the right answer and draw a conclusion.
+• And most importantly, children learn to pose a question, analyze, find the correct answer and draw a conclusion.

 Two plates covered with napkins are brought in (two apples: one green, the other red)

-A riddle that helps to understand what is on the plates:
+A riddle to help you understand what's on the plates:

 Color, shape.

-Question: without tasting, determine which of these apples is sweet and which is sour?
+Question: without tasting, can you determine which of these apples is sweet and which is sour?

 Children's answers.
-We taste, we find the correct answer, we draw conclusions.
+We taste it, find the correct answer, and draw conclusions.

 2 options: